rumblefrog/rumblefrog/README.md

 Hello 👋

-I'm full-stack developer, specializing in Rust/Typescript & ML currently, with experience with things in between!
+I'm currently a full-time software engineer specializing in Rust/Go/Typescript & ML, with experience with things in between!
+I work on open-source projects whenever I have free time.

 ### 🎁 Offering your support